atutuncuogluu/Proc-file-system-and-Kernel-module/README.md

 "Z (zombie)"
 "P (parked)"
 "I (idle)"

-When these values are written to a file, the program records the information in the format: *"PID: X STATE: X UTIME: X STIME: X UTIME+STIME: X"*.
+When these values are written to a file, the program records the information in the format:
+ "*PID: X STATE: X UTIME: X STIME: X UTIME+STIME: X*".
  This data is written to the file in *real-time*.
 Upon subsequent reads of the file, you can retrieve the output.

 Example usage:
 ``